fasterthanlime/dye/README.md

 ## dye

-dye is a simple graphics library for ooc, based on SDL
+dye is a simple 2D graphics library for ooc, based on SDL2 and OpenGL

+It handles loading sprites, drawing a few primitives, and has a basic scenegraph with nodes suitable for animation.

+For usage, look in the `samples/` directory.

 ### Authors